jaxrowe/juce-qt-practice/README.md

 ### juce-qt-practice

 For practicing juce, qml, and juce with qml. <br>
-C++20 modules will try to be used, CMake 3.30 and clang++ 18.1.3 supports them.
+C++20 modules will be used, see links in footer for toolchain support.

 To build any qml projects change this to your Qt installation in the CMakeLists : `set(CMAKE_PREFIX_PATH "/home/jax/Qt/6.7.2/gcc_64")`